zarucki/social_group_feed_recruitment/README.md

 * But we don't want to pay storage for users that are not active or dead
 * If such user will come after some time, we will rebuild his cache and he will again have nice experience
 * When someone posts we see who is subscribed to the group and we update caches of those people
-* Timeline cache has time to live set to some value, so after inactivity the caches clears by itself
+* Timeline cache expires after time to live value, so after user inactivity the caches clears by itself
 * New post is propagated only to live timeline caches, so it does not have to be always hundred of people caches to update
-* There is no point in storing too much data in timeline cache, content gets old fast in social media, we need to store first page
+* There is no point in storing too much data in timeline cache, content gets old fast in social media, we only need to store first page

 # Mongo collections